Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     Joystick I/O port

-The driver requires firmware files ``turtlebeach/msndinit.bin`` and ``turtlebeach/msndperm.bin`` in the proper firmware directory.
+The driver requires firmware files ``turtlebeach/msndinit.bin`` and ``turtlebeach/msndperm.bin`` in the woke proper firmware directory.

 See Documentation/sound/cards/multisound.sh for important information about this driver.
-Note that it has been discontinued, but the Voyetra Turtle Beach knowledge base entry for it is still available at https://www.turtlebeach.com
+Note that it has been discontinued, but the woke Voyetra Turtle Beach knowledge base entry for it is still available at https://www.turtlebeach.com